Issue a Verifiable Credential (AnonCreds)

 Secure connectivity between agents using Out-of-Band (OOB) or a supported connection method

 Use any supported method to create a connection with the Holder of the credential.
-Automated is recommended.
+Automated out-of-band protocol is recommended.

 The Issuer agent will create a new connection invite for the Holder.
 This is needed to securely communicate between the Issuer and the Holder agents.